COVID-19 Mental Health – Contract for In-Person Mental Health Sessions

 Having spoken to the National Coronavirus Hotline, as a Mental Health Practitioner, I have been confirmed as an essential worker and have been given the following advice to follow for safe in-person practice throughout this time.

 Whilst I am being extremely careful and adhering to Government guidelines as well as the requirements below, online therapy might still be the safest option for some people, particularly those with health concerns, and is recommended at this time.

 If online therapy is not sustainable for you and you need to come in person – please sign at the bottom that you are willing to adhere to the following self-care and preventative measures:

 *You have downloaded the Government COVID19 App COVIDSafe and have your Bluetooth switched on so that the app is functioning properly

-*You and the members of your household, are taking seriously and adhering to the current Government guidelines regarding social distancing
+*You and the members of your household, are taking seriously and adhering to the current Government guidelines regarding mask wearing and social distancing

 *You are following Government guidelines to wash your hands often and are taking good hygienic care when using essential services outside of your home